Delegations of authority

 Decisions on issues not reserved for the board, or delegated to the faculty boards, are taken by the vice-chancellor.

 The vice-chancellor in turn delegates authority to the head of university administration to decide on matters in that field.

-There are three delegations of authority at central level:
+There are three delegations of authority at the central level:

-- The board's delegation of authority: Organisation and division of responsibility in relation to the SLU board and bodies that report directly to it.
+- The SLU Board's delegation of authority: Organisation and division of responsibility in relation to the SLU Board and bodies that report directly to it.

-- The vice-chancellor's delegation of authority: Organisation and division of responsibility in relation to the vice-chancellor of SLU and members of staff who report directly to the vice-chancellor.
+- Vice-chancellor's delegation of authority: Organisation and division of responsibility in relation to the vice-chancellor of SLU and members of staff who report directly to the vice-chancellor.